Your Fair Your Army

 The S.C.
 State Fair will take a moment to pay tribute to America and honor those who have and are serving the country.
 Every day at noon, the American flag will be raised on the main flagpole outside the Cantey Building near the South Gate and the National Anthem will be played across the PA system.
 Occasionally, there will be a special guest that will sing or raise the flag.

-The South Carolina State Fair will usher in the holiday season with its fourth annual downtown drive-through holiday light show, Carolina Lights, Dec.
-3-26 (closed Christmas Day).
+The South Carolina State Fair will usher in the holiday season with its fifth annual downtown drive-through holiday lights show, Carolina Lights, Dec.
+8-24, closed Mondays.

 The drive-through light experience will feature more than 100 individual LED light displays along an expanded route in the Lexington Medical Center Fair Park at the S.C.
 State Fairgrounds.
 The light display will feature favorites from last year along with several new displays.